Aleksandra Król-Walas

 Aleksandra Król-Walas (born 20 November 1990 in Zakopane) is a Polish snowboarder.

+Career

 She competed at the FIS Snowboarding World Championships 2011 and 2013; both times in parallel giant slalom and parallel slalom.
 She competed at the 2014 Winter Olympics in Sochi, in parallel giant slalom and parallel slalom.

 In February 2023, she won a bronze medal at the Snowboarding World Championships in Bakuriani, Georgia, in the parallel giant slalom.